 Committees (cont.)
 Descriptions General Clinical Research Center Research conducted at the General Clinical Research Center (GCRC) must be reviewed and approved by the GCRC Advisory Committee (GAC) prior to initiating the research activity on GCRC premises.
 GCRC research protocols may be submitted to the GAC and the BCM IRB concurrently.
-Institutional Biosafety The BCM Institutional Biosafety Committee (IBC) reviews the following by way of full review or report from subcommittees: Human Gene Transfer • Research involving the deliberate transfer of DNA (or DNA or RNA derived from recombinant DNA) into one or more human subjects requires initial and continuing review by the IBC • The BCM IRB will not review submissions requiring approval from the IBC until the IBC has reviewed and approved the protocol • SAEs that occur in these protocols require reporting to the IBC and the BCM IRB • IBC approval is documented in the files of each of the committees Radiation Safety • The Radiation Safety Subcommittee (RSS) of the IBC provides local review, as delegated by the Food and Drug Administration (FDA), of all human subject protocols using radioactive material • The RSS approval is documented in the files of each of the committees Radioactive Drug Research The charge of the Radioactive Drug Research Subcommittee (RDRS) is to: Ensure local review, as delegated by the FDA, of all human subject protocols using radioactive materials Provide a risk versus benefit analysis Protocols may be submitted to the IRB and the RDRS simultaneously • The RDRS approval is documented in the files of each of the committees
+Institutional Institutional Biosafety Committee (IBC) Biosafety Human Gene Transfer Research involving the deliberate transfer of DNA (or DNA or RNA derived from recombinant DNA) into one or more human subjects requires initial and continuing review by the IBC The BCM IRB will not review submissions requiring approval from the IBC until the IBC has reviewed and approved the protocol • SAEs that occur in these protocols require reporting to the IBC and the BCM IRB IBC approval is documented in the files of each of the committees Radiation Safety Committee (RSC) RSC of the IBC provides local review, as delegated by the Food and Drug Administration (FDA), of all human subject protocols using radioactive material The RSC approval is documented in the files of each of the committees